 The same type of analysis can be extended to the quadratic case ($n=2$).
 The linear scenario ($n=1$) does not produce any bound in a LIV Lagrangian framework, since in that case neutrinos and antineutrinos propagate with opposite sign deviations from the speed of light~\cite{Carmona:2022dtp}.
-The constraints obtained by Ref.~\cite{Satunin:2025uui} in the $n=1$ case would then only be valid beyond such a framework.
+The constraints obtained by ref.~\cite{Satunin:2025uui} in the $n=1$ case would then only be valid beyond such a framework.

 For $n=2$, the relevant parameter to be constrained is not $\delta$, but the LIV scale $\Lambda$, which we express in units of the Planck energy $E_\text{Pl}$.
 Figure~\ref{fig:n2curvas} shows the lower bound on $\Lambda/E_\text{Pl}$ as a function of the source redshift $z$ (bottom axis) and the corresponding source distance $L$ (top axis), for a fixed detected energy $E_d$.
-As in the $n=0$ case, the curves deviate from straight lines at high redshift due to the effect of cosmic expansion, which substantially weakens the constraint.
+As in the $n=0$ case, the curves deviate from straight lines at high redshift due to the effect of cosmic expansion, which substantially tightens the constraint.

-A more event-independent view is provided in Fig.~\ref{fig:n2heatmap}, which displays a heat--map representation in the $(E_d,\Lambda/E_\text{Pl},z)$ space.
+A more event-independent view is provided in figure~\ref{fig:n2heatmap}, which displays a heat-map representation in the $(E_d,\Lambda/E_\text{Pl},z)$ space.
 A detected event of energy $E_d$ corresponds to a horizontal line, and the intersection with the shaded region directly provides the lower bound on $\Lambda/E_\text{Pl}$ as a function of the source redshift.
 The plot spans the range $L=10^{17}\,\text{m}$ to $z=10$, and the dashed curve marks the corresponding threshold energy.